 International Financial Regulation Workshop

-Co-sponsored by the European Union Center of Excellence, the Miller Institute for Global Challenges and the Law, and the Berkeley Center for Law, Business, and the Economy
+Co-sponsored with the European Union Center of Excellence and the Berkeley Center for Law, Business, and the Economy

-Scholars from top law schools in the United States and Europe will take part in Berkeley Law’s International Financial Regulation Workshop, organized by Professor Stavros Gadinis and co-sponsored by the EU Center, the Miller Institute, and BCLBE.
+Scholars from top law schools in the United States and Europe will take part in Berkeley Law’s International Financial Regulation Workshop, organized by Professor Stavros Gadinis.

 The workshop’s agenda ranges from current developments in financial reforms to long-term projects about the structure of financial regulation.
 Discussion papers explore the impact of different corporate structures on financial regulation, and highlight the role of systemic risk considerations in the supervision of banking.
 Topics include the role of international financial standards in spurring reforms around the world, compensation of executives, both in banks and in other corporations, new approaches for regulating bank capital, the provision of liquidity to banks during crises, and current proposals to increase the minimum price increment in stocks trading.